mikenguyen13/data_analysis/_book/09-imputation.md

 How many imputation:

-**usually 5**. (unless you have extremely high portion of missing, in which case you probably need to check your data again)
+**Usually 5**. (unless you have extremely high portion of missing, in which case you probably need to check your data again)

 According to Rubin, the relative efficiency of an estimate based on m imputations to infinity imputation is approximately